Baduit/Tapas-Comic-Downloader/README.md

 # Tapastic-Comic-Downloader
 This is a downloader to download and update whole comics from https://tapas.io/.
 (Not official!)

+Please respect the work of the artists and use this tool to download comics that are in free access or that you have paid for and do not re-distribute them.

 ## Attention:
 **This script could be illegal in certain cases, please first read the terms of service on https://tapas.io/ !**